C-PathQuantMed/ACoP2019_MLtutorial/README.md

 # ACoP2019_MLtutorial
-Code and simulated data coming soon to a machine learning ACoP 2019 tutorial near you :)
+The R script and simulated dataset are available for download.